As the name suggests, Giving Tuesday is all about giving.

 Giving and Gratitude: A Killer Combo

 I used to be the original Grinch when things didn’t go my way.
-Nobody wants to be around a pill and when you’re the pill it’s kind of hard to get away.
+Nobody wants to be around a pill and when you’re the pill it’s kind of hard to get away from yourself.
 Upping my positivity game seemed like the most practical solution.

 Not surprisingly, I’m happier for it.